MASERATI 450S RECREATION for sale

 The current owner is a real enthusiast and has owned some of the worlds great cars.
 He has a passion for sports racing cars from the 1950s and 1960s and in 2011 decided he needed a Maserati 450S!

-First step was to source a suitable engine to power the car.
-Obviously, it had to be a Maserati engine.
+Next challenge was to find a suitable engine to power the car.
+As per the brief, it had to be a Maserati engine.
 A decision was made to use a Tipo AM107 engine from a 1960s Maserati Quattroporte.
 The engine was completely stripped by HVR and every element was tested and what needed to be replaced was replaced.
 When the time came to put the engine back together it was not simply rebuilt the way it was.
-The owner wanted the engine to look like it would have looked in period.
+The owner wanted the engine to look period correct.
 It was modified to have twin plug ignition with a distributor for each bank.
-The block was also bored out to 5.0 litres.
-The Weber carburettors were modified and fitted with polished velocity stacks.
+The block was also bored out to approximately 5.
+0 litres.
+The quadruple Weber carburettors were modified and fitted with individual polished velocity stacks.
 They have the correct sand cast look.
 The owner did not go as far as converting the engine to dry sump, however, a correct dry sump tank is fitted in the rear of the car next to the beautiful riveted aluminium fuel tank (fitted with a fuel cell) to complete the look.

-When the body arrived in Australia HVR checked it and then had it painted by Resurrection Auto Restorers in Melbourne.
+When the body and chassis arrived in Australia, HVR checked it over and spent considerable time to prepare it for paint.
+The car was painted by Resurrection Auto Restorers in Melbourne.

 It was featured in Issue 367 the September 2014 issue of Unique Cars magazine when John Bowe tested it alongside a Ferrari 250 Testa Rossa Recreation, then belonging to the same owner.
-The Ferrari 250 Testa Rossa, which used a 1960 Ferrari 250 GTE as its donor car, has just been sold by Oldtimer Australia.
+The Ferrari 250 Testa Rossa, which used a 1960 Ferrari 250 GTE as its donor car, was sold by Oldtimer Australia in September 2024.

 The more you look at the car the more detail you will notice.
 The devil is in the detail and some of its features are the delicate handles to secure the boot and the bonnet as well as the windscreen which wraps around the cockpit and continues on top of the doors.

 To get into the car you have to reach over the side screens and pull the leather cord on the inside of the door to open it.
 The interior itself is very minimalistic as one would expect.
 It is after all a race car.
-The seats are covered in period correct leather and are firm and relatively comfortable.
-Both seats are fitted with a five point harness.
+The elegant three spoke timber steering wheel has a solid feel and is indistinguishable from the original that Stirling Moss would have had in his hands back in the day.
 The small dashboard in front of you is basic but equipped with enough gauges to give you all the information you need.
 Right in front of you is the all important tacho.
 There is also a GPS speedo installed, however, on our most recent test drive that was not working.
+The seats are covered in period correct leather and are firm and relatively comfortable.
+Both seats are fitted with a five point harness.

 We love the exposed chassis frame inside the car, which is a real feature of this era of racing Maseratis.

-From the moment this car arrived at our showroom we were just that little bit excited to get behind the wheel.
+From the moment this car arrived at our showroom we were just a little bit excited to get behind the wheel!
 Starting the car is easy.
 There is a battery isolator key which is conveniently located inside the cabin and within easy reach of the driver.
 Starting is essentially the same as any other classic Maserati.
 It is as simple as inserting the key into the ignition and turning the ignition on.
 You will then hear the fuel pumps starting to pump fuel into the carburettors.
-After waiting for say fifteen seconds (which seemed more like 15 minutes!), you press the starter button.
+After waiting for say fifteen seconds (which seemed more like 15 minutes!), you give the throttle one pump and press the starter button.
 The big V8 bursts to live almost immediately with an almighty roar.
-You have to use the throttle to warm the engine up but that doesnt take too long and it quickly settles into a smooth idle.
-It immediately becomes clear that this engine means business.
-The engine sounds great and the exhaust note is simply amazing.
+You have to feather the throttle to warm the engine up but that doesnt take too long and it quickly settles into a smooth idle.

-The gearbox has a normal shift pattern with first gear being left and forward.
-Once comfortable in the car and all buckled up it is time to hit the road.
-We select first gear and ever so cautiously inch the car out of our show room.
+Once the engine is warm and you comfortable in the car, buckle up and it is time to hit the road.
+We select first gear and ever so cautiously inch the car out of our showroom.
 Trying to be discrete is impossible.
 Passerbys, hearing the noise, immediately turned their heads the moment the car got onto the road.
 First impressions are that this car is surprisingly easy to drive.
-The gearbox is an absolute delight and with a relatively short shift the gear changes both up and down the box are easy and smooth.
+The gearbox has a normal shift pattern with first gear being left and forward.
+It is an absolute delight and with a relatively short shift the gear changes both up and down the box are easy and smooth.

-Once the engine warmed up and we felt comfortable with the car we were able to find a quiet piece of road to see what this could do.
+Once we felt comfortable with the car we were able to find a quiet piece of road to see what this car was all about.
 Needless to say, we couldnt test its full potential.
 For that you need a race track, but what we can say is the car is an absolute delight to drive with more than enough power.
 The big Maserati V8 also has plenty of torque.
-The car weighs less than 1,000 kg and according to HVR the engine has around 350hp and 350nm of torque.
+The car weighs less than 1, 000 kg and according to HVR the engine has around 350hp and 350nm of torque.

-It is not often a car like this becomes available on the Australian market.
-Given it was built in Australia makes it even more special.
+It is not often a car like this becomes available on the Australian market and the fact that it was built here in Australia makes it even more special.

 - Built by respected classic car restoration specialists (HVR) in Melbourne.

-- Accurate aluminium body built by Nestor Solerno in Argentina.
+- Accurate aluminium body & chassis built by Nestor Salerno in Argentina.

 - Beautifully presented.